RD-International/website/README.md

 - draft (no need to include it, by default it's false)
 - tags

-> The schema for posts is located at src/content/config.ts.
+> The schema for tours is located at src/content/config.ts.
 You can modify any parameter, for example, by adding a maximum of 80 characters for titles: title: z.string().max(80).
 > For more information, refer to the zod documentation.

 ## 🧞 Commands